Graduate University Policies

 Phone: (904) 620-2640 Web Address: http://www.unf.edu/coggin/economics

 The Department of Economics and Geography is committed to the delivery of exceptional undergraduate and graduate instruction by faculty members who are both actively engaged in scholarly activities and capable of integrating the results of their research into their instructional activities.
 Our intent is that this instruction will emphasize our role in guiding students to prepare them to be intellectual resources that will continually redevelop to serve many organizations over a productive career.
-Students are expected to take courses in microeconomics and macroeconomics, as well as econometric courses that provide the foundation of the instrumental to undertake economic analysis.
+Students are expected to take courses in microeconomics and macroeconomics, as well as econometric courses.
 Students will gain experience in the understanding of the global economy by taking international economics courses as well as having a study abroad experience.
-We also recognize our responsibility to provide economics related service to the University and Jacksonville communities.
+We also recognize our responsibility to provide economics related services to the University and Jacksonville communities.

 Students should choose their elective courses in economics in support of their expected career goals.
 The department faculty recommends the following: Students interested in emphasizing international economics, should take 3 of the following:

 Students planning to enroll in law school should take 3 of the following: